Xerren09/express-route-loader/README.md

 ## Optional arguments

 ### Options
-As the second argument of `loadModules`, an object can be passed with the following keys to change the module's settings:
+As the second argument of `load`, an object can be passed with the following keys to change the module's settings:

 |  |  |
 | --- | --- |